|

 The mountain hike was enjoyable, anyway.
 And they made it back down tired

 but content.
-When they were back on board the TARDIS he made a meal and
+When they were back on board the TARDIS The Doctor made a

 But later, as he passed along the corridor to the console room, he heard